 This is a pedagogical example, certainly, but the 500px app has some view controllers with references to dozens and dozens of subviews.
 It makes writing code with a clear separation of concern impossible and debugging that code stressfully difficult.

 In iOS 5, we can delineate exactly which view controller is responsible for which views.
-Like gentlemen.
+Excellent!

 Sexy!
 Notice that the parent view controller doesn’t even need a reference to the child view controller’s view; it can access it indirectly via